kyizhak/RNA_MUTECT_1.0/README.txt

 7. Matlab
 *****************************************

+* Example output for the BRCA-TCGA-D8-A27L TCGA sample are provided

 Input:
 ------
 1. A matched-normal DNA BAM file
 2. RNA BAM file aligned with STAR.
 Parameters used to run STAR are found in Supplementary Table 14.
 3. A MAF file listing inital set of mutations called by MuTect with the -U ALLOW_N_CIGAR_READS flag.
 Other callers and filters may be used as well as long as the output file is in a MAF format.

+* For example MAF see: UNC-BRCA-TCGA-D8-A27L_pair_RNA.txt in example_output directory

 To run the RNA-MuTect pipeline please follow these steps:
 ---------------------------------------------------------